LenonFelipe/Management-users-system/README.md

 └── package.json

 ✅ Status
 This project is under development.
-So far, the following features have been implemented:

-User registration

-JWT-based login